Stella Goddard, BA (Hons) Registered MBACP (Accred)

 Integrative - Psychodynamic Theory, Attachment Theory, Cognitive Behavioural Therapy.

-I also give space to reflect on spiritual and existential issues and the impact of your beliefs on your sense of self, relationship with others and ways of making sense of the world.
+I also give space to reflect on faith/spirituality and the impact of your beliefs on your sense of self, relationship with others and ways of making sense of the world.

 Some of the Workshops I have attended are: